Alabama Pilot, Two Daughters Killed in Montana Crash

 Key Takeaways:

-• An Alabama pilot, Mark Anderson (62), and his two daughters, Lainey (22) and Ellie (17), died when their twin-engine aircraft crashed in Montana's Bob Marshall Wilderness on Friday.
+• An Alabama pilot, Mark Anderson, and his two daughters, Lainey (22) and Ellie (17), died in a twin-engine plane crash in Montana's rugged Bob Marshall Wilderness.

-• Both Mark and Lainey Anderson were pilots, with Lainey having recently earned her flight instructor certification after graduating from Auburn University's Professional Flight program.
+• Both Mark and Lainey Anderson were pilots; Lainey had recently earned her flight instructor certification after graduating from Auburn University's Professional Flight program.

-• The Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) have taken over the investigation into the incident.
+• The Federal Aviation Administration (FAA) and National Transportation Safety Board (NTSB) have taken over the investigation into the crash.

 See a mistake?
 Contact us.